JonathanCass/batchmaker/README.md

 Recipe Viewer.
 Displays a picture of the item.
 Credits the user who inputted the recipe.
-Displays all the ingredients and steps with desriptions.
+Displays all the ingredients and steps with descriptions.
 Further breaks down the ingredients into the individual steps.
 Users can input a new serving amount and hit the adjust button.
 All ingredient requirements will be updated based upon this new serving amount.
 Has a functioning button that allows the currently logged in user to favorite a recipe.
 This button will then also credit that recipe with being favorited by this user.
 An edit this recipe button will appear only if the currently logged in user is the creator.
-However the button is not yet functional.
+However this button is not yet functional.

 User Features.
 Logging in requires correct login and password.
 Default login is set as guest.
-Confirmation upon login displaying current user's handle and avatar.
+Confirmation upon login displays current user's handle and avatar.
 Attempting to login with incorrect information provides an alert error.
 Can create new users.
 When creating a new user the program will provide error alerts if login id exists or if necessary fields are left blank.

 Features to be added.

-Ability on settings tab to change user's avatar, handle and bio.
+A settings tab to allow user's to change avatar, handle and bio.
-Add a tab to see all users with their bios and avatars.
+Add a tab to displaying all users with their bios and avatars.
-Allow users to add personal notes to any recipe, simple array added to recipe object indexed at user id with notes.
+Allow users to add personal notes to any recipe.
 Add some tooltips.

 Known Bugs.